-The official London residence of HM Queen Elizabeth II.
+The official London residence of the monarch.

 Chinatown lies in Soho, between Leicester Square and Shaftesbury Avenue.